kord-ua/kord-old/README.md

 KORD framework is licensed under the BSD License.
 All original scripts (Kohana Framework, Zend Framework, phputf8 and other) are licensed under their original licenses.

 ## New features
-* Complete PSR-compatibility: PSR-0 and PSR-4 for classes autoload, PSR-1 and PSR-2 for coding style, PSR-3 for logging
+* Complete PSR-compatibility: PSR-0 and PSR-4 for classes autoloading, PSR-1 and PSR-2 for coding style, PSR-3 for logging
 * Requires PHP version >=5.4 - uses short array syntax, namespaces, class member access on instantiation, traits (coming soon)
 * Advanced core multi-language support
-* Many Kohana core classes are completely/partially rewritten (see below), some classes are added from Zend Framework (validation and filtration)
+* Many Kohana core classes are completely/partially rewritten (see below), some classes are based on Zend Framework classes (validation and filtration)

 ## Core classes changes